mtumilowicz/java12-elasticsearch-inverted-index-workshop/README.md

     * metadata files (how to read, decode, and interpret the raw data files in a segment)
         * example: `.fnm` (field names and types)
     * commit files (which segments to load after a crash or restart)
-        * segments_N (snapshot of all current segments)
+        * `segments_N` (snapshot of all current segments)
-        * segments.gen (tracks the latest segments_N file)
+        * `segments.gen` (tracks the latest segments_N file)
-        * write.lock (prevent concurrent writers)
+        * `write.lock` (prevent concurrent writers)
-* stores documents plus additional information (term dictionary, term frequencies)
-    * term dictionary: maps each term to identifiers of documents containing that term
-    * term frequencies: number of appearances of a term in a document
-        * important for calculating the relevancy score of results
+* can be hosted on any node within the cluster
+    * not necessarily be distributed across multiple physical or virtual machines
+        * example
+            * 1 terabyte index into four shards (256 gb each)
+            * shards could be distributed across the two nodes (2 per node)
+    * as you add more nodes to the same cluster, existing shards get balanced between all nodes
 * two types of shards: primaries and replicas
-    * all operations that affect the index — such as adding, updating, or removing documents — are sent to the primary shard
+    * primary shard: all operations that affect the index
+        * example: adding, updating, or removing documents
+    * flow
-        * when the operation completes, the operation will be forwarded to each of the replica shards
+        1. operation completes on primary shard => it is forwarded to each of the replica shards
-        * when the operation has completed successfully on every replica and responded to the primary shard, the primary shard will respond to the client that the operation has completed successfully
+        1. operation completes on every replica => responds to the primary shard
+        1. primary shard responds to the client
     * each document is stored in a single primary shard
-        * it is indexed first on the primary shard, then on all replicas of the primary shard
     * replica shard is a copy of a primary shard
         * are never allocated to the same nodes as the primary shards
         * serves two purposes